zuozhenggh/learning-library/security-library/database/data-safe/prepare-environment/prepare-environment.md

 ## Task 4: Create an IAM policy for the user group

-A tenancy administrator can create an IAM policy that allows the user group to which you belong to register an Oracle database with Oracle Data Safe, use all the Oracle Data Safe features, and use Database Actions.
+As a tenancy administrator, create an IAM policy that grants the user permission to create and manage all Oracle Data Safe resources and use the Autonomous Database in the user's compartment.

 > **Note**: If you are a tenancy administrator or you are using an Oracle-provided environment, you can skip this task.